SWE266-OnlineBankingApp/bankofirvine/README.md

 ## 4. Instruction of bankofirvine user

-## 5. Unit test to the application
+## 5. Unit tests

+There are two part of testing in this application.

+### Utility testing

+The utilities tested here are the validations we used in validating strings and numbers.
+For testing them, we use the unittest framework in Python.
+And one can execute the python file under the application directory.

+### Application testing

-We use Selenium to do unit tests under Chrome.
+We use Selenium to do unit tests under Chrome browser.
+We covered 4 categories of testing here, including login, registration, deposit and withdrawal.
+The Selenium helps us automatically open the browser, input the test data, check results, and close the browser.

+### Executing Selenium testing

 If interested, one has to install the Selenium first:
 ```
 pip3 install selenium
 ```